← Back to Docs

 1. Install

-Download SourcePrep from sourceprep.io/download and install the desktop app.
-It's also available on the Mac App Store and Microsoft Store.
+Download SourcePrep from sourceprep.io/download and install the desktop app. macOS and Windows are supported today; Linux is planned post-MVP.

 See the full Installation Guide for step-by-step instructions.